Skip to content

 2. be able to login to a frontend node

-3. have elementary knowledge of Linux command line
+3. have elementary knowledge of the Linux command line

 If anything is missing, see Access section.